AlcatrazRP-Server/AlcatrazRP-Templates/crafting/README.md

 ['bandage'] = {
   item = 'bandage',               -- NEEDED - CHANGE ME: Item id.
 Just write out the item name as you see it, and I can find the proper name.
-Adding list of items soon. amount = 1,                     -- NEEDED - CHANGE ME: Amount of the item the player will receive maxCraft = 10,                  -- NEEDED - CHANGE ME: Amount of the item the player will receive successCraftPercentage = 75,    -- NEEDED - CHANGE ME: Percentage of successful craft 0 = 0% | 50 = 50% | 100 = 100% isItem = true, isDisassemble = false,          -- OPTIONAL - CHANGE ME: true = disassemble | false = craft
+Adding list of items soon. amount = 1,                     -- NEEDED - CHANGE ME: Amount of the item the player will receive maxCraft = 10,                  -- NEEDED - CHANGE ME: Max amount of crafts at a time successCraftPercentage = 75,    -- NEEDED - CHANGE ME: Percentage of successful craft 0 = 0% | 50 = 50% | 100 = 100%
+  isItem = true,
+  isDisassemble = false,          -- OPTIONAL - CHANGE ME: true = disassemble | false = craft